JessicaZhu2/DepressionAnxietyStress/README.md

 4. Emotional Stability
 5. Openness

-## Defining Personality Scores

 Recode the reverse-scored columns (i.e., recode a 7 with a 1, a 6 with a 2, a 5 with a 3, etc.).
 The reverse scored items are 2, 4, 6, 8, & 10.
-Extraversion: 1, 6R
+Extraversion: 1, 6R\n
-Agreeableness: 2R, 7
+Agreeableness: 2R, 7\n
-Conscientiousness; 3, 8R
+Conscientiousness; 3, 8R\n
-Emotional Stability: 4R, 9
+Emotional Stability: 4R, 9\n
-Openness to Experiences: 5, 10R
+Openness to Experiences: 5, 10R\n

 Example: A participant scores a 5 on item 1 (Extraverted, enthusiastic) and a 2 on item 6(Reserved, quiet)

 ## Defining Demographics

-Generic Demographics Survey was also given to participants Example of questions include:
+Generic Demographics Survey was also given to participants Example of questions include:\n
-"How much education have you completed?", 1=Less than high school, 2=High school, 3=University degree, 4=Graduate degree "What is your gender?", 1=Male, 2=Female, 3=Other
+"How much education have you completed?", 1=Less than high school, 2=High school, 3=University degree, 4=Graduate degree\n
+"What is your gender?", 1=Male, 2=Female, 3=Other\n
-"How many years old are you?"
+"How many years old are you?"\n
-"What is your sexual orientation?", 1=Heterosexual, 2=Bisexual, 3=Homosexual, 4=Asexual, 5=Other
+"What is your sexual orientation?", 1=Heterosexual, 2=Bisexual, 3=Homosexual, 4=Asexual, 5=Other\n

 ## EDA: DASS Severity Distribution